ICID Plus instructions

 In accordance with building regulations, it is essential that the correct distance to combustible material is maintained.
 On solid fuel applications, using the G60 ventilated fire stop plates (round or square in combination with the G60 ventilated support plate, where there is a risk of soot fire, a distance of 60mm to combustibles must be maintained within a combustible floor and within a combustible shaft (see Fig.1 below).There is no need to line the area within the floor cavity with plasterboard; however the ventilated fire stop plate and ventilated support plate must be used.

 On solid fuel applications using the G50 ventilated fire stop in combination with the G50 ventilated support plate, a distance of 50mm to combustibles must be maintained within a combustible floor and within a combustible shaft (see Fig 1 below).
-There is no need to line the area within the floor cavity with fire resistant board: however the ventilated fire stop plate and ventilated support plate must be used.
+There is no need to line the area within the floor cavity with fire resistant board: however, the ventilated fire stop plate and ventilated support plate must be used.

 On gas and oil applications, a distance of 50mm to combustibles must be maintained within a combustible floor and within a combustible shaft.
 The ventilated fire stop plate and ventilated support plate must be used.